kaiachain/kaia-docs/docs/references/sdk/caver-js/get-started.md

 ## Managing Keyrings <a href="#managing-keyrings" id="managing-keyrings"></a>

-[Keyring](api/caver-wallet/keyring.md) is a structure that contains the address of the Kaia account and the private key(s).
+[Keyring](api/caver-wallet/keyring.md) is a structure that contains the address of the Klaytn account and the private key(s).

 [Keyring](api/caver-wallet/keyring.md) can be classified into three types depending on the type of key being stored: [SingleKeyring](api/caver-wallet/keyring.md#singlekeyring) to store one address and one private key, [MultipleKeyring](api/caver-wallet/keyring.md#multiplekeyring) to store one address and multiple private keys, and [RoleBasedKeyring](api/caver-wallet/keyring.md#rolebasedkeyring) to store one address and one or more private keys for each role.